New York–style pizza

-New York–style pizza is a pizza made with a characteristically large hand-tossed thin crust, often sold in wide slices to go.
+New York–style pizza is a pizza made with a large hand-tossed thin crust, often sold in wide slices to go.
 The crust is thick and crisp only along its edge, yet soft, thin, and pliable enough beneath its toppings to be folded to eat.
 Traditional toppings are simply tomato sauce and shredded mozzarella cheese.
 This was a popular meal among poor Italian Americans due to its low cost.

-This style evolved in the U.S. from the pizza that originated in New York City in the early 1900s, itself derived from the Neapolitan-style pizza made in Italy.
+This style evolved in the U.S. from the pizza that originated among Italian immigrants (and particularly Neapolitan immigrants) in New York City in the early 1900s, itself derived from the Neapolitan-style pizza made in Italy.
 Today, it is the dominant style eaten in the New York metropolitan area states of New York and New Jersey and is popular throughout the United States.
 Regional variations exist throughout the Northeast and elsewhere in the U.S.

+In New York, this pizza is often sold for $1 or 99¢ in small stores along the street, earning it the nickname of "Dollar Pizza" or the "Dollar Slice".

 History

-Lombardi's, founded in New York City in 1905, is credited with being the first licensed pizzeria in the U.S.
+Lombardi's, founded in New York City in 1905, is credited as the first licensed pizzeria in the U.S.

 The first pizzeria in the United States, Lombardi's, is said to have been founded by Gennaro Lombardi in New York City's Little Italy in 1905, although this has been challenged by author Peter Regas.
 An immigrant pizzaiolo from Naples, he opened a grocery store in 1897; eight years later, it was licensed to sell pizza by New York State.
-An employee, Antonio Totonno Pero, began making pizza, which sold for five cents per pie.
-Many people, however, could not afford a whole pizza and instead would offer what they could in return for a corresponding sized slice, which was wrapped in paper tied with string.
+An employee, Antonio Totonno Pero, began making pizza, which sold for five cents each.
+Many people could not afford a whole pizza and instead would offer what they could for a correspondingly sized slice, which was wrapped in paper tied with string.
 In 1924, Totonno left Lombardi's to open his own pizzeria on Coney Island, called Totonno's.
-Totonno's, Patsy's Pizzeria and John's Pizzeria served as an inspiration for a renaissance in the growth of pizzerias such as Grimaldi's.
+Totonno's, Patsy's Pizzeria and John's Pizzeria inspired a renaissance in the growth of pizzerias such as Grimaldi's.

 Totonno's, an American pizzeria in Coney Island, Brooklyn, was established in 1924 by Antonio "Totonno" Pero.

-By 2010, over 400 pizza restaurants existed in New York City, with hundreds more of varied cuisine also offering the dish.
+By 2010, over 400 pizza restaurants existed in New York City, with hundreds more of varied cuisine also offering pizza.